Skip to Main Content

 Frequently Asked Questions

-A: Impact factor and other important journal metrics can be found on the AACR Journals Metrics page page.
+Impact factor and other important journal metrics can be found on the AACR Journals Metrics page.

-A: The word counts and figure limits vary among the different article types for each journal.
-For exact restrictions, please see the links to the individual journals on the Article Style and Formats page.
+The AACR journals do not impose strict length restrictions on initial submissions.
+Furthermore, in the interest of improving the reproducibility of published articles, the methods section is excluded when calculating manuscript length.
+Recommended word counts and figure limits for final versions of manuscripts vary among the different article types for each journal.
+For this information, please see the links to the individual journals on the Article Style and Formats page.

 • Manuscript File: PDF, Word or RTF format